World welcomes new year amid wildfires and protests

 Some tourists trapped in Australia’s coastal towns posted images of blood-red, smoke-filled skies on social media.
 One beachfront photograph showed people lying shoulder-to-shoulder on the sand, some wearing gas masks.

-Elsewhere, revellers from Auckland in New Zealand to Pyongyang, capital of isolated North Korea, welcomed the new year with firework displays.
+Elsewhere, revelers from Auckland in New Zealand to Pyongyang, capital of isolated North Korea, welcomed the new year with firework displays.
 In Japan, people took turns to strike Buddhist temple bells, in accordance with tradition.

 In Hong Kong, rocked by months of sometimes violent pro-democracy demonstrations, protesters were urged to wear masks at a New Year rally called “Don’t forget 2019 - Persist in 2020”, according to social media posts.